ramilnramis-prog/ozon-ai-decision-copilot/README.md

 - iterating on the project based on detected issues and test results.

-I can explain the purpose of the system, its main architecture, data flow, business logic and how its major components work.
+I can explain the purpose of the system, its main architecture, data flow, business logic, key technical decisions and how its major components work.

-I use AI coding tools as part of the development process rather than claiming that every line of code was written manually.
+AI coding tools were used extensively during implementation, while I focused on product requirements, architecture decisions, validation, testing and iteration.

 ## Screenshots